rapidsai/docs/README.md

-# NVIDIA Accelerated Data Science Documentation
+# NVIDIA CUDA-X libraries for Data Science Documentation

 This repository contains the source for the
-[NVIDIA Data Science documentation site](https://docs.rapids.ai/).
+[NVIDIA CUDA-X libraries for data science documentation site](https://docs.nvidia.ai/datascience).
 The site is built with Sphinx and the NVIDIA Sphinx theme.

 ## Build the site